-PROPYLENE GLYCOL The acute oral toxicity of propylene glycol is very low, and large quantities are required to cause perceptible health damage in humans.
-Serious toxicity generally occurs only at plasma concentrations over 1 g/L, which requires extremely high intake over a relatively short period of time.
+PROPYLENE GLYCOL period of time.
 It would be nearly impossible to reach toxic levels by consuming foods or supplements, which contain at most 1 g/kg of PG.
-Cases of propylene glycol poisoning are usually related to either inappropriate intravenous administration or accidental ingestion of large quantities by children.
-The polyhene glycol is essentially non-intrating to the skin.
-Unditude propylene glycol is minimally intrating to the exe. and can produce slight transient conjunctivitis (the eye recovers after the exposure is removed).
-Exposure to mists may cause eye initiation, as well as upper respiratory track intration.
-Inhalation of the propylene glycol mist could be irritating to exe. and can produce slight transient conjunctivitis (the eye recovers after the exposure is removed).
-Exposure to mists may cause eye initiation, as well as upper respiratory track intration.
-Inhalation of the propylene glycol mists could be irritating to some individuals it is herefore recommended that propylene glycol not be used in applications or antifreze solutions for emergylene glycol sites mean eve contact with the spray mists of these materials is likely, such as fogs for theatrical productions or antifreze solutions for emergine; eye wash stations.
-Propylene glycol alis metabolised in the human body into pruvio acid (a normal part of the glucose-metabolism), and propionaldehyde (a potentially hazardous substance).
+Cases of propylene glycol poisoning are usually related to either inapyropriate intravenous administration or accidental ingestion of large quantities by children.
+The potential for long-term oral toxicity is also low.
+Because of its low chronic oral toxicity, propylene glycol was classified by the U. S. Food and Drug Administration as "generally recognized as safe" (GRAS) for use as a direct food additive.
+Prolonged contact with propylene glycol is essentially non-initiating to the skin.
+Undillued propylene glycol is ministinally initiating to the eye, and can produce slight transient conjunctivitis (the eye recovers after the exposure is removed).
+Exposure to misits may cause eye irritation, as well as upper respiratory tract irritation.
+Inhibiation of the propylene glycol mists could be irritating to some individuals It is therefore recommended that propylene glycol to use and applications where inhibiation exposure or human eye contact with the spray mists of these materials is likely, such as fogs for theatrical productions or antifreeze solutions for emergency eye wash stations.
+Propylene glycol is metabolised in the human body into pruvic caid (a normal part of the glucose-metabolism process, readily converted to energy), acetic acid (handled by ethanoh-metabolism), lactic acid (a normal acid generally abundant during digestion), and propionaldehyde (a potentially hazardous substance).
 Propylene glycol shows no evidence of being a carcinogen or of being genotoxic.
-Research has suggested that individuals who cannot tolerate propylene glycol probably experience a special form of irritation, but that they only raciv develop allergic contact dermatitis.
-Other investigators believe that the incidence of allergic contact dermatits TRICLOSAN TRICLOSAN [Van Waters & Rogers] [Thompson Research] For triclosan: Triclosan is readily absorbed in humans by the skin , through the oral mucous membranes (Lin 2000), through the gastrointestinal tract , and through mucosal tissues following intra-vaginal administration Triclosan was excreted into the urine and faeces essentially unchanged with some evidence of conjugation.
+Research has suggested that individuals who cannot tolerate propylene glycol probably experience a special form of irritation, but that they only rarely strongly suggests a connectinatitis.
+Other investigators believe that the incidence of allergic contact dermatitis to propylene glycol probably experience dyness in children, including asthma, hay forse, cezema, and allergies, with increased risk of developi For triclosan: Triclosan is readily absorbed in humans by the skin , through the oral mucous membranes (Lin 2000), through the gastrointestinal tract , and through mucosal tissues following intra-vaginal administration Triclosan was excreted into the urine and faeces essentially unchanged with some evidence of conjugation.
 Triclosan has been detected in the liver and fat.
 In a 13-week dermal subchronic study of triclosan in rats signs of severe dermal irritation were seen in the treated groups, especially in the high-dose group.
 These signs were erythema, dema, desquamation, and eschar formation.
 Microscopically, hyperplasia of sebaceous glands, inflammation, and focal necrosis were seen on the skin of treated animals.
 The dermal effects were reversible during the recovery period.
 There were no systemic effects that could be treatment-related, although liver masses were observed in two treated animals .
+Skin Sensitisation:

-Skin Sensitisation Subchronic dermal studies were conducted by applying 0.4 mL of a 2.5% or 5% suspension of triclosan in gum Arabic five times each week for four weeks to the shaved backs of male and female rats (5/sex) No local dermal irritation or systemic toxicity was reported.
-Human Skin Irritation and Sensitisation Subchronic dermal studies were conducted by applying 0.4 mL of a 2.5% or 5% suspension of triclosan in gum Arabic five times each week for four weeks to the shaved backs of male and female rats (5/sex) No local dermal irritation or systemic toxicity was reported.
-Human Skin Irritation and Sensitisation Subchronic dermal studies were conducted by applying 0.4 mL of a 2.5% or 5% suspension of triclosan in the subjects were topically treated with 0.5% triclosan in 1% soap solution according to the Draize method .
-In the soap control, 0/50 subjects had sensitization or irritant.
-Reproductive/Developmental Toxicity Reproductive studies were cited in which a NOEL of 50 mg/kg/day was reported for the dams based on effects on the pups.
-A NOEL based o
+Subchronic dermal studies were conducted by applying 0.4 mL of a 2.5% or 5% suspension of triclosan in gum Arabic five times each week for four weeks to the shaved backs of male and female rats (5/sex) No local dermal irritation or systemic toxicity was reported.
+Human Skin Irritation and Sensitisation:

+Studies were conducted on the skin of human volunteers to determine the compatibility of dermal application of triclosan .
+The subjects were topically treated with 0.5% triclosan in 1% soap solution according to the Draize method .
+In the soap control, 0/50 subjects had sensitization or irritation, while 2/50 subjects receiving 0.5% triclosan had a very mild reaction.
+The conclusion was that triclosan was not a sensitiser or irritant.